antoinepryy/TDA602-web-application-security/README.md

 Disable javascript code execution option in the web browser:
 It is possible in modern web browsers to disable javascript code execution when visiting a web page.
 This would prevent cookie stealing attacks but some websites need javascript to work properly, so it can't be a solution on the long run.

+Install Web browser extensions:
+It is possible to install plugins like Firefox NoScript, among many others, to specify the websites that should be trusted by the browser to execute scripts.

 ##### Server-side

 HttpOnly flag: